 What Are the Different Types of Facials?

-Now that you know exactly what elements to be looking for in a skin treatment, here’s a list of the major types of facials, what sort of concerns they’ll target, and how.
+What do facials do and what does a facial consist of?
+Well, now that you know exactly what elements to be looking for in a skin treatment, here’s a list of the major types of facials, what sort of concerns they’ll target, and how.

-Here’s what a classic facial includes:
+Here’s what a classic spa facial treatment includes:

 - Face steaming

 Choosing a facial that focuses on lymphatic massage is ideal for anyone who clenches their jaw, grinds their teeth, or gets tension headaches.

 While it has the aspects of a classic facial, you get the added full-body benefits of lymphatic drainage, which has shown to help with the following:2